Getting Started with Angular 2

 November 10th, 2016 | By Thomas Greco | 6 min read

 Unlike version 1.x, Angular 2 has been built to be completely decoupled from the DOM, meaning that developers can use the framework to build more than just web applications!
-For example, web developers using Angular 2 can use the nativescript-angular library to build fully native applications that run on iOS and Android!
+For example, web developers using Angular 2 can use the native script-angular library to build fully native applications that run on iOS and Android!

-Angular 2 applications are made up of components.
 Before the NgModule decorator was introduced in August, components reigned supreme as the most important part of the framework.
 Although we will not be discussing routing in this tutorial, the framework makes it extremely easy to tie specific components to specific routes.

 In our example, we’re going to take a look at the top-level component of an application.
 This component will live inside of our index.html file.
 Specifically, it will live inside of the <my-app> selector inside of our app’s index.html filter.
 To understand why, let’s take a look at the code for our component.